Middle-earth: Shadow of Mordor: Plot

 Talion is a captain of Gondor at the Black Gate of Mordor.
 His garrison is attacked by Sauron's Uruk forces led by three Black Númenórean captains; the Hammer of Sauron (John DiMaggio), the Tower of Sauron (JB Blanc), and their leader, the Black Hand of Sauron (Nolan North).
 Talion, his wife Ioreth, and his son, Dirhael, are captured and ritually sacrificed by the Black Hand in an attempt to summon the wraith of the Elf Lord Celebrimbor.
 However, Celebrimbor (who suffers from amnesia due to his status as a wraith) instead merges with Talion, preventing him from dying alongside his family.
 Talion and Celebrimbor then depart to uncover Celebrimbor's identity and avenge the death of Talion's family.

 Over the course of their travels, Talion and Celebrimbor encounter Gollum multiple times.
 Gollum possesses the ability to see and speak with Celebrimbor due to his prior contact with the One Ring.
 Hoping that Celebrimbor might lead him to the One Ring, Gollum leads Celebrimbor to relics of his past, each of which restores parts of his lost memories.
 Celebrimbor gradually recalls how Sauron, disguised as Annatar, the Lord of Gifts, deceived him into forging the Rings of Power.
 Celebrimbor ultimately assisted Sauron in forging the One Ring but was able to steal it from him.
 Celebrimbor proclaimed himself the Bright Lord of Mordor and raised an army of Orcs against Sauron.
 However, the Ring ultimately betrayed Celebrimbor and returned to Sauron.
-Sauron then punished Celebrimbor by executing his wife and daughter and, finally, by killing him.
+Sauron then punished Celebrimbor by executing his wife, daughter, and finally, him.

 In his search for the Black Hand, Talion allies himself with Hirgon, a ranger deserter who leads a community of Gondorian outcasts choosing to settle in Mordor, and Ratbag the Coward, an Orc who offers to bring Talion closer to the Black Hand in exchange for his assistance in the military hierarchy.
 Talion helps Ratbag ascend the ranks to the level of warchief by killing each of his immediate superiors, and aids Hirgon in destroying a statue of Sauron.
 These actions draw out the Hammer of Sauron.
 After the Hammer decides to execute Ratbag for not killing Talion, Talion confronts and kills the Hammer in combat.